Shubham-Bhoite/Maven-Guide/README.md

 - site: Generates the project's site documentation.
 - post-site: Executes processes needed after the site generation, preparing for site deployment.
 - site-deploy: Deploys the generated site to a web server.

+## Maven Repositories
+Maven repositories are a central part of the Maven build system.
+They are where Maven stores and retrieves project dependencies, plugins, and other artifacts.
+Understanding how repositories work and how to manage them is crucial for effectively using Maven.